-The action in the temporary measure through emergency action could allow a limited harvest of red snapper in 2017.
+The action in the amendment could allow a limited harvest of red snapper beginning in 2018.
 Thus, ecological changes could occur in the community structure of reef ecosystems through the proposed action, due to increased fishing pressure on co-occurring species that could be caught as bycatch.
 These ecological changes could affect the nature and magnitude of bycatch over time.
-However, as stated in Chapters 2 and 4, the allowed harvest of red snapper beginning in 2017 would likely be relatively limited in scope, and changes in the bycatch of other fish species and resulting population and ecosystem effects could be minimal in nature.
+However, as stated in Chapters 2 and 4, the allowed harvest of red snapper beginning in 2018 would likely be relatively limited in scope, and changes in the bycatch of other fish species and resulting population and ecosystem effects could be minimal in nature.